Customized Courses for Industry

 In organizations today, providing a quality product or service is a fundamental expectation of every consumer.
 Managing and improving product and service quality requires a special set of tools and techniques to ensure success.
 Effective quality management concepts and practices will be taught, so the learner can apply these powerful techniques within their organization.
 Continuous quality improvement is everyone's responsibility, and this course is designed for those looking to sharpen their skills in total quality management techniques.
 Please contact us at wtsnindy@binghamton.edu if interested.

-Systems Engineering
+Systems Engineering - See Interest Form

 • Design of Experiments (DOE)

-Experimental design using Design of Experiments (DOE) provides key insights into process and product performance like a few other methods.
-One of the strengths of DOE is identifying process variables that have a main effect on the overall performance of a system; along with those variables that interact with one another to create non-intuitive outcomes.
+Experimental design using Design of Experiments (DOE) provides key insights into process and product performance, like a few other methods.
+One of the strengths of DOE is identifying process variables that have a main effect on the overall performance of a system, along with those variables that interact with one another to create non-intuitive outcomes.
 This course will guide you through the setup, execution, and analysis of a DOE using the software platform of your choice (for example, Minitab, JMP, etc.).
 Please contact us at wtsnindy@binghamton.edu if interested.

-Other offerings:
+Other offerings: See Interest Form

 Introduction to Electronic Packaging

 The electronics industry is based on the most rapidly changing high technology in history.
 The miniaturization of semiconductor chips advances each year.
-Millions of transistors can now be placed on a silicon chip smaller than a postage stamp, and each year concentration of transistors almost doubles.
+Millions of transistors can now be placed on a silicon chip smaller than a postage stamp, and each year the concentration of transistors almost doubles.
 This course provides a broad perspective of electronics packaging concepts, terminology, industry, and recent developments.
-The course also addresses the design, materials, and manufacturing aspects of electronics packages and offers insights into the latest developments in packing technology and applications and roadmaps for the future of packaging.
+The course also addresses the design, materials, and manufacturing aspects of electronics packages and offers insights into the latest developments in packaging technology and applications, and roadmaps for the future of packaging.

 Microelectromechanical systems (MEMS)